Machine Gun McCain: Production

-Giuliano Montaldo stated that both Machine Gun McCain and his previous film, Grand Slam, were purely commercial projects made to establish himself in the film industry before making what he wanted to make.
-Montaldo stated that John Cassavetes likewise only took the title role to finance his own films.
+Giuliano Montaldo stated that both Machine Gun McCain and his previous film Grand Slam were purely commercial projects made to establish himself in the film industry before making what he wanted to make.
+Montaldo stated that John Cassavetes also only took the title role to finance his own films.

 The film was the first collaboration between Cassavetes and Peter Falk, preceding their more well-known pairings in Husbands and A Woman Under the Influence.
-Two other regulars of Cassavetes' ensemble, Gena Rowlands and Val Avery, also appeared in the film.
+Gena Rowlands and Val Avery, two other regulars of Cassavetes' ensemble, also appeared in the film.

 Filming

 Filming took place on-location in Las Vegas, San Francisco, Los Angeles, and New York City.
 The interiors were filmed at De Paolis and Dear Studios in Rome.
 Future Oscar-winning producer Gray Frederickson served as the film's U.S. production manager.

 Reception

 In a contemporary review, the Monthly Film Bulletin described the film as "executed with minimal flair, and thudding rather heavily on the moralist/social documentary side of the fence" and that "apart from an over-use of the Techniscope zoom lens, there's no style to speak of."

-In a contemporary review of the Blue Underground Blu-ray, Tom Charity described the film as "haphazardly scripted" but noted that it is "Cassavetes' participation alongside his soon-to be regular collaborator Falk and his wife Gena Rowlands that piques our curiosity" and that "Adroitly mixing stylish Roman interiors with colourful location work, fast-paced and featuring a ridiculously snappy Ennio Morricone dirge, 'The Ballad of Hank McCain', ... adds up to an attractive footnote to Cassavetes' career".
+In a contemporary review of Blu-ray from the Blue Underground, Tom Charity described the film as "haphazardly scripted" but noted that it is "Cassavetes' participation alongside his soon-to be regular collaborator Falk and his wife Gena Rowlands that piques our curiosity" and that "Adroitly mixing stylish Roman interiors with colourful location work, fast-paced and featuring a ridiculously snappy Ennio Morricone dirge, The Ballad of Hank McCain...adds up to an attractive footnote to Cassavetes' career".